Samstorm10/SlimeVR/README.md

 # Description
 Currently there is one build that i made which uses the SlimeVR Hyperion Case. ( https://www.thingiverse.com/thing:5186756 ) The goal of this project is to make an easy to use guide on how to follow my specific build instructions, and get you set up easy.
-As always, feel free to improve my design
+As always, feel free to improve my design.
+The current design and build is V1.1

 ![afbeelding](https://github.com/Samstorm10/SlimeVR/assets/113670873/420b5567-d475-48f8-ad1e-da95aca8872f)